 7. Keep Making Noise to fill seats

 Once you get your theaters booked, you’re still going to have to drive local people to theaters.
 The most cost-effective ways to do this are via local press coverage and social media.
 The two work very well together.
-Keep your audience engaged by sharing news on your facebook page, twitter, and instagram whenever there’s news to be had.
+Keep your audience engaged by sharing news on your facebook page, twitter, and Instagram whenever there’s news to be had.

-Related: 5 Dos and Don'ts for Marketing your Movie on Social Media8.
-Press coverage is key: Local Press can be very cliquey.
+Related: 5 Dos and Don'ts for Marketing your Movie on Social Media

 Local Press coverage is among the best ways to drive traffic to your movie.
 However, it can be difficult to get.

 It should surprise precisely no-one reading this list that some film scenes are very cliquey, and some of those people from the film scenes end up in positions of power at general press outlets.
 They may not cover your movie just because you’re not one of the cool kids.
 It sucks, but it is what it is.
 It would be difficult to change their mind, so just move on to other outlets if that’s what you’re running up against.
-9. In the end, if you've made ANY money you've done well.

 Finally, there’s not really a lot of money in theatrical runs themselves.
 There is a lot of additional money to be had in having had a theatrical release.
 If you end up getting beyond your distributor’s recoupable expenses, you’ve done VERY well.
 The additional money you’ve gotten from these outlets is likely to have a marked impact on your TVOD sales and your SVOD sales price.
-I might be making some announcements about how that worked for Goodland on our facebook page, soon.
+I might be making some announcements about how that worked for Goodland on our Facebook page, soon.